Black Swans: Frequent Once-in-a-Lifetime Crises

 while the Log-Stable Portfolio tail continues down to -71%.
 Similarly, but not shown, the positive

 tails for the Normal and Log-Stable PPF returns are 7% and 16%, respectively.
 Once more, we’ve

-shown the log-stable distribution reveals larger risk, ten-fold for the portfolios.
+shown the log-stable distribution reveals a larger risk, ten-fold for the portfolios.
 Therefore, the

 method of “PPF tail inspection” is a viable method to see if potential rare events (black swans)